Louis Leakey: The Trimates

-One of Louis's legacies stems from his role in fostering field research of primates in their natural habitats, which he understood as key to unraveling the mysteries of human evolution.
+One of Leakey's legacies stems from his role in fostering field research of primates in their natural habitats, which he understood as key to unravelling the mysteries of human evolution.
 He personally chose three female researchers, Jane Goodall, Dian Fossey, and Birutė Galdikas, calling them The Trimates.
 Each went on to become an important scholar in the field of primatology, immersing themselves in the study of chimpanzees, gorillas and orangutans, respectively.
 Leakey also encouraged and supported many other PhD candidates, most notably from Cambridge University.
-Louis believed that women were better at studying primates than man, as shown in the book Primates.
+Leakey believed that women were better at studying primates than men, as shown in the book Primates.

 Last years

-During his final years Louis became famous as a lecturer in the United Kingdom and United States.
-He did not excavate any longer, as he was crippled with arthritis, for which he had a hip replacement in 1968.
+During his final years Leakey became famous as a lecturer in the United Kingdom and United States.
+He did not excavate any longer, as he was impaired by arthritis, for which he had a hip replacement in 1968.
 He raised funds and directed his family and associates.
 In Kenya he was a facilitator for hundreds of scientists exploring the East African Rift system for fossils.

-In 1968, Louis refused an honorary doctorate from the University of Witwatersrand in Johannesburg, primarily because of apartheid in South Africa.
+In 1968, Leakey refused an honorary doctorate from the University of Witwatersrand in Johannesburg, primarily because of apartheid in South Africa.
 Mary accepted one, and they thereafter led separate professional lives.

-In the last few years Louis' health began to fail more seriously.
+In the last few years Leakey's health began to fail more seriously.
 He had his first heart attacks and spent six months in the hospital.
 An empathy over health brought him and Dian Fossey together for a brief romance, which she broke off.
-Richard began to assume more and more of his father's responsibilities, which Louis resisted, but in the end was forced to accept.
+Richard began to assume more and more of his father's responsibilities, which Leakey resisted, but in the end was forced to accept.

 Death and legacy

-On 1 October 1972, Louis had a heart attack in Jane Goodall's apartment in London.
-Jane sat up all night with him in St. Stephen's Hospital and left at 9:00 a.m.
+On 1 October 1972, Leakey had a heart attack in the London apartment of Vanne Goodall (Jane Goodall's mother).
+Vanne sat up all night with him in St. Stephen's Hospital and left at 9:00 a.m.
 He died 30 minutes later at the age of 69.

-Mary wanted to cremate Louis and fly the ashes back to Nairobi.
-Richard intervened.
-Louis' body was flown home and interred at Limuru, near the graves of his parents.
+Mary wanted to cremate Leakey and fly the ashes back to Nairobi.
+Richard objected, and Leakey's body was flown home and interred at Limuru, near the graves of his parents.

 In denial, the family did not face the question of a memorial marker for a year.
-When Richard went to place a stone on the grave he found one already there, courtesy of Louis' former secretary Rosalie Osborn.
+When Richard went to place a stone on the grave he found one already there, courtesy of Leakey's former secretary Rosalie Osborn.
 The inscription was signed with the letters, ILYUA, "I'll love you always", which Rosalie used to place on her letters to him.
 Richard left it in place.